The demolition industry is today bigger and more connected than ever before.

 The EDA 2016 Gala Dinner was possible thank to the support of LIEBHERR

 10:00 Departure from the Hotel

-Panoramic City Tour which will include the following highlights:
+Panoramic City Tour which included the following highlights:

 - Glasgow Green and the People’s Palace